 Why Should You Care About Armadillos?

 Armadillos are famous for their hard outer shell and quite sharp claws.
 They are extremely powerful diggers and favor areas that are sandy or near water as they can dig more easily there.
 Armadillos are extremely determined and will find their way through most materials.
-They rely largely on their capacity to listen to and smell when searching for grubs and worms.
-That is why they are associated with pockets all over the exterior of peoples’ homes.
+They rely largely on their capacity to hear and smell grubs and worms.

-As a direct result of this armadillos burrowing and rooting while consuming, they are called pests to people who like to garden or maintain a yard.
+As a direct result of this armadillos burrowing and rooting while consuming, they are called pests to people who like to garden.
 They’ll dig tiny holes throughout the yard searching for grubs and worms.
 Their burrows around the perimeter of buildings are easily recognizable and may result in a large quantity of harm to the house.
 They could dig a hole as deep as 10-20 feet beneath a structure leading to damaged or cracked foundations, not to mention the destruction caused by any underground pipes or wires.

 Even though they’re not a substantial risk for transmitting diseases or pathogens, their reduced body temperatures cause them susceptible to a host of diseases.
 They’re used in laboratory studies for leprosy research.
 Again, the low body temperature makes them more vulnerable to the disease.
 This is not a concern unless their meat is eaten uncooked or handled without appropriate hand-washing methods.
 This is generally not a problem for most people.